 - These fudgy brownies are made with easy to find, wholesome ingredients and help satisfy your sweet tooth.

 - Vegan butter - Miyokos, Earth Balance and Country Crock's plant butters are all good choices.
 You can also use melted coconut oil

 - Peanut butter - any peanut butter will do, but you definitely want smooth.
 Almond butter also works well.

-- Non-dairy chocolate chips – this adds an extra layer of chocolately goodness.
+- Non-dairy chocolate chips - this adds an extra layer of chocolate to tame those chocolate cravings.

 - All purpose flour - use oat flour or almond flour to make it gluten free, or whole wheat flour to make this healthier.

-- Brown sugar – I love how brown sugar makes these brownies more chewy.
-You can also use granulated sugar, or coconut sugar.
+- Brown sugar - I love how brown sugar makes these brownies more chewy.
+You can also use granulated sugar, pure maple syrup or coconut sugar.

 - Salt - this just helps to bring out the flavors even more.

 - Sweet potato - our main ingredient adds some natural sweetness and fudgy texture to the brownies.
 We want about a cup of mashed sweet potato so about 2 medium sweet potatoes or one large.